Kilbrin GAA

 Kilbrin GAA is a Gaelic Athletic Association club based in the village of Kilbrin in the north-west of County Cork, Ireland which forms part of the parish of Ballyclough and Kilbrin.
 The club plays both Gaelic Football and Hurling and is affiliated with Duhallow GAA.
-The club competes in the Duhallow Junior A Hurling Championship and the Duhallow Junior B Football Championship.
+The club competes in the Duhallow Junior A Hurling Championship and the Duhallow Junior A Football Championship.

 At under age level, an amalgamation of Kilbrin and Castlemagner as Croke Rovers has addressed an issue as neither club would have been able to field an underage team on their own.
 They played as Croke Rovers underage up to Minor level and in 2012 amalgamated up to U21 level.